Home

 Dill Marinated Salmon/Norwegian Gravlaks

 My brother Bjørn, makes sure we are well supplied.
-His friend does salmon farming in Averøy, an island off the city of Kristiansund.
-Cleaning, smoking and vacuum packing the fish takes place immediately after it is harvested.
+His friend does salmon farming in Averøy, an island nearby the city of Kristiansund.
+Cleaning, smoking, and vacuum-packing the fish takes place immediately after it is harvested.
 Fresh Smoked means fresh here.

-Cod, "the Beef of the Sea", is definitely a Norwegian food because there is tons of cod fish in Norway.
-It is lean and mild in flavor, which lends itself well in many recipes.
+Cod, "the Beef of the Sea", is definitely a Norwegian food because there are tons of codfish being fished in Norway and we Vikings eat a lot of it and also other kinds of seafood.
+Cod is lean and mild in flavor, which lends itself well in many recipes.

-Norwegians eat lots of cod and other fish.
 That might be one of the reasons you'll see a lot of slender Norwegians running around.
-One whole cod has the same calorie content as one tiny, little sugar cube.
-UHM - Makes you think - right?
+One whole codfish has the same calorie content as one tiny, little sugar cube.
+HUH?
+Makes you think - right?

 Norwegian Bacalao, a delicious Cod Recipe